sungsik-kong/PhyNEST.jl/docs/src/index.md

 ---
 ## Tutorials
-A step-by-step [wiki tutorial](https://github.com/sungsik-kong/PhyNEST.jl/wiki) is available, that has been done for the 2023 Botany workshop.
+A step-by-step [wiki tutorial](https://github.com/sungsik-kong/PhyNEST.jl/wiki) for the major functions in `PhyNEST` is available.

 ## Reference
 Sungsik Kong, David Swofford, and Laura Kubatko (2022) Inference of Phylogenetic Networks from Sequence Data using Composite Likelihood.
 Preprint available online on *BioRxiv* at [https://doi.org/10.1101/2022.11.14.516468](https://doi.org/10.1101/2022.11.14.516468).